 - a regeneration issue that results in the unit’s control valve allowing untreated water to pass through the system; see the “how do I know if my water softener is regenerating” section for more information on this

 - accumulation of debris throughout the system

 - motor failure (rare but it can happen with old and worn systems)

 Need Water Softener Service in Phoenix?
 Trust American Home Water and Air

-As you can see, there are many different answers to the question “how do i know if my water softener is working?”
+As you can see, there are many different answers to the question “Is a water softener worth it?” or “how do i know if my water softener is working?”
 Good water softeners are finely-calibrated machines within which a variety of things can go wrong.

 Beyond refilling your softener’s brine tank with salt or potassium pellets, many of the issues we’ve mentioned above require professional assistance.
+A good idea would be to also pair your water softener with a reverse osmosis system.
 If you’re unfamiliar with the inner workings of your water softener, call American Home Water and Air.
-Our 30+ years of experience installing HVAC and water systems for more than 50,000 customers means we’re well positioned to solve any softener issue on the first service call.
+Our 30+ years of experience installing HVAC and water systems (that also includes scale control water treatment system) for more than 50,000 customers means we’re well positioned to solve any softener issue on the first service call.